Sustainability / GovernanceCorporate Governance

 Yasuhiro Sakaki Director Mr. Sakaki possesses a wealth of experience, achievements and insights related to the overall management of Daicel, fostered as president of an overseas subsidiary and head of the Safety segment and departments involved in promoting corporate strategy.
 We determined that he is qualified to manage the Daicel Group and its global businesses.

-Akihisa Takabe Director Mr. Takabe possesses a wealth of experience, achievements and insights related to the planning and development of new products at the Daicel Group, fostered as head of R&D and new product development for broad areas, including basic technology and product development.
-We determined that he is qualified to manage the Daicel Group and its global businesses.
+Toshio Shiwaku Director Mr. Shiwaku possesses a wealth of experience, achievements and insights related to the corporate management of the Daicel Group and overseas business, fostered by being responsible for areas such as research and development, management strategy, and new business development at Polyplastics Co., Ltd., a major subsidiary of the Daicel Corporation Group, and also serving as its Representative Director and President.
+We determined that he is qualified to manage the Daicel Group and its global business.

 Teisuke Kitayama Outside Director Mr. Kitayama possesses a wealth of insights and experience, fostered as a manager of financial institutions, and applies these in the management of Daicel.